VitalyOlegovic/rss-for-reddit/README.md

 It posts links from each feed at most once per subreddit.

-It also has a Quartz scheduler.
+It has a Spring Boot scheduler.

 ## Similar projects: